Manuel-Aragon/snake_clone/README.md

 ## by Manuel Aragon

 ### To compile
--run the command "make"<br>
+-run the command "make"
 -run the command "./snake"

-This program was tested on MacOS and Linux. <br>
+This program was tested on MacOS and Linux.
 It may or may not work on Windows.